mikelangelo-project/osv_proxy/README.md

-In direcotry osv/:
+In directory osv/:
 A simple tool to run and configure OSv containers.
 Can set environment variables, before running application.

 That code is used be orted proxy.

- * INSTALL
+# INSTALL

 Prepare virtualenv (ubuntu 14.04.3):
 ```
 sudo apt-get install libvirt-bin qemu-kvm